top of page

 us a tour of the Maintenance Yard.

 He explained that he purchases dilapidated train cars and refurbishes them in the style of former luxury-travel glory-days.
 Following our guided tour, we had lunch at the station.
-Then, we boarded buses, rather than the train, and were driven to Louis Trichardt, some 234 miles "up the line" in order to by-pass the blocked rail section.
+Originally, we were to board the Rovos Rail train there.
+However, that plan got "derailed" when a train mishap along the line blocked the track.
+So, we boarded buses, and were driven to Louis Trichardt, some 234 miles "up the line" in order to by-pass the blocked rail section.

 ree